Pratap Singh of Jaipur: Biography

 The fountains behind the Govind Dev temple are credited to him, his poetic talent and patronage of arts and crafts.
 During his time, the art of paintings reached its peak.
-By the time of his ascension to the throne, the Mughal Empire was almost in shambles and the artists were fleeing Delhi.
-Pratap Singh gave them patronage and they came and settled in Jaipur.
-It was these artists who brought recognition to the Jaipuri school of painting.
+By the time of his ascension to the throne, the Mughal Empire was almost in shambles and the artists were fleeing the once imperial capital of Empire i.e Delhi.
+Maharaja Sawai Pratap Singh gave them patronage and they came and settled in Jaipur.
+It was these artists who brought recognition to the Jaipur school of painting.

-The finest example of his connoisseurship is the unique monument of Hawa Mahal (the palace of the Winds) and few rooms of City Palace, which he got constructed.
+The finest example of his connoisseurship is the unique architectural marvel Hawa Mahal (the palace of the Winds) and few rooms of the City Palace, which he got constructed.
 A large number of scholarly works were produced during his time.
 He himself was a good poet and wrote poems in Braj Bhasha and Dhundari language under the pen name of Brijnidhi.